 A guaranteed sum of USD one million annually for 15 years

-LLF’s financial commitments are consistent with national and international protection strategies as well as social and environmental standards and safeguards, which includes the needs and human rights of indigenous and local populations.
-Active involvement of the local population, including the establishment of transparent and culturally appropriate grievance mechanisms, is a mandatory prerequisite for funding.
-All commitments must also support the UN Convention on Biological Diversity and the 2030 Agenda for Sustainable Development.
+Our grants are provided in strict accordance with our social and environmental safeguards system, which includes the needs and human rights of Indigenous Peoples and local communities.
+Active involvement of the local population, including the establishment of transparent and culturally appropriate grievance mechanisms, is a mandatory requirement for funding.

 What We Fund

-- at least 50% of the landscape’s territory classified as IUCN Category I / II or equivalent protected area(s) and be managed by or under authority delegated by a national or regional government, and
+- At least 50% of the landscape’s territory is classified as IUCN Category I/II or equivalent protected area(s) and managed by or under delegated authority of a national or regional government

-- the remaining area of the landscape (if any) must have some other recognized and legally secured protection status (e.g. another IUCN category, a community-managed conservation area, etc.)
+- The remaining area of the legacy landscape (if any) must have some other recognized and legally secured protection status (e.g. another IUCN category, a community-management conservation area, etc.)

 Core requirements for grantees

-LLF grantees will be non-governmental organizations (NGOs) or locally based actors (ICCAs, etc.), potentially in consortia, with proven credentials in the following areas:
+LLF grantees are non-governmental organizations (NGOs) with a strong local foothold and with proven credentials in the following areas:

 - Track record of impactful conservation work at scale

-- Experience in implementing large grants including financial and administrative systems sufficient to manages such grants
+- Experience in implementing large grants, including sufficient financial and administrative systems

-- A legal base to work in the country and region of the legacy landscape (MoU or other) and a proven track record of conservation work in the region of the proposed legacy landscape
+- A legal base to work in the country and the legacy landscape (MoU or other) and a proven track record of conservation work in the region

-- Adherence to human rights, social and environmental standards as laid down in LLF’s ESMS
+- Adherence to LLF’s social and environmental safeguards system

-- The ability to bring the required private match funding to the proposed grant program
+- The ability to secure private match funding

 How to Apply